Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Outline for computing Correlations

 \subsection{Quantum correlation}

-We are interested to investigate the trends of pairwise entanglement between two lattice sites $i$ and $j$ in the ground state of the Hamiltonian.
+We are interested in investigating the trends of pairwise entanglement between two lattice sites $i$ and $j$ in the ground state of the Hamiltonian.
 From the nonvanishing transverse magnetization and classical correlators, the two-party reduced density matrix obtained from the ground state becomes

-We can immediately determine any quantum correlation measure, especially an entanglement measure which is a nonlinear function of $m_{z}$ and $\mathcal{C}^{\alpha \alpha}$s.
+We can immediately determine any quantum correlation measure, especially an entanglement measure which is a nonlinear function of $m_{z}$ and $\mathcal{C}^{\alpha \alpha}$.
 In this work, we compute logarithmic negativity \cite{neg4,neg5} for investigation.
-Apart from bipartite entanglement, we are also interested to examine the distribution of entanglement of the ground state among different sites, quantified via monogamy of entanglement \cite{coffman2000,monorev,ckw2}.
+Apart from bipartite entanglement, we are also interested in examining the distribution of entanglement of the ground state among different sites, quantified via monogamy of entanglement \cite{coffman2000,monorev,ckw2}.